chrplr/PCBS/README.md

    option:
    - verify that you Install for `Just Me (recommended)`, then click on `Next`
    - Accept the default Destination folder and click on `Next`
-   - Accept the defaults (uncheck "Add Anaconda to my PATH" and check "Register Anaconda as my default Python" and click on `Install`
+   - Check "Add Anaconda to my PATH" and check "Register Anaconda as my default Python" and click on `Install`
-   - upon completion, clvick on 'Next', then `Finish`
+   - upon completion, click on 'Next', then `Finish`

 ## Expyriment ##